Mary-Gichana/TheMeal-Planner/README.md

 2. Navigate to the project directory: cd Meal-planner
-3. Install the required dependencies: pipenv install then pipenv shell
+3. Install the required dependencies:
+   - pipenv install
+   - pipenv shell
 4. run the application
    python cli.py
+5. Choose from the main menu
+   - manage categories - choice 1: there are options if you want to add, delete, a list of meal categories and find mealcategory by id
+   - manage meals - choice 2: there are options if you want to add, delete a meal, view all meals and find meal by id
+   - Exit - choice 3: if want to exit the CLI

 ## Technologies Used

-Python 3.8+
+- Python 3.8+
-SQLite (for data persistence)
+- SQLite (for data persistence)
-CLI
+- CLI (Command Line Interface)

 ## Support and Contact Details